manthanank/learn-angular/README.md

     <button (click)="selectedTemplate = template2">Load Template 2</button>
     ```

     In the above example, clicking the "Load Template 1" button will render the content from template1 within the `<ng-container>`, and clicking the "Load Template 2" button will render the content from template2.
-The selectedTemplate property is bound to the ngTemplateOutlet directive, dynamically selecting and rendering the chosen template..
+The selectedTemplate property is bound to the ngTemplateOutlet directive, dynamically selecting and rendering the chosen template.

 ## Pipes